QuantConnect/lean-cli/README.md

   --terminal-link-openfigi-api-key TEXT
-                                  The Open FIGI API key to use for mapping options --download-data                 Update the Lean configuration file to download data from the QuantConnect API, alias for --data-provider QuantConnect --data-purchase-limit INTEGER   The maximum amount of QCC to spend on downloading data during the research session when using QuantConnect as data provider -d, --detach                    Run Jupyter Lab in a detached Docker container and return immediately --no-open                       Don't open the Jupyter Lab environment in the browser after starting it --image TEXT                    The LEAN research image to use (defaults to quantconnect/research:latest)
+                                  The Open FIGI API key to use for mapping options --download-data                 Update the Lean configuration file to download data from the QuantConnect API, alias for --data-provider-historical QuantConnect --data-purchase-limit INTEGER   The maximum amount of QCC to spend on downloading data during the research session when using QuantConnect as historical data provider -d, --detach                    Run Jupyter Lab in a detached Docker container and return immediately --no-open                       Don't open the Jupyter Lab environment in the browser after starting it --image TEXT                    The LEAN research image to use (defaults to quantconnect/research:latest)